TWUOnline/multi-access/pages/06.assessment/05.theory/01._intro/text-columns.md

 [mermaid]
 flowchart TD
-    A[Does the work demonstrate thorough understanding of the concepts?
-Does the work meet the expectations outlined in the assignment?] --YES---> B((Stop))
+    A[Does the work demonstrate thorough understanding of the concepts? <br> Does the work meet the expectations outlined in the assignment?] --YES---> B((Is the work complete and well communicated?))
         B((Stop)) --NO--> C[[test]]
         B((Stop)) --YES--> D([testing])
     A[Does the work demonstrate thorough understanding of the concepts?
 Does the work meet the expectations outlined in the assignment?] --NO--> E[go]